Eastern Air Lines Flight 212: Pilot error

+Conclusion

 The NTSB released its final report on May 23, 1975, concluding that the accident was caused by the flight crew's lack of altitude awareness and poor cockpit discipline.
 The NTSB issued the following official probable cause:

-"The flight crew's lack of altitude awareness at critical points during the approach due to poor cockpit discipline in that the crew did not follow prescribed procedure".
+The flight crew's lack of altitude awareness at critical points during the approach due to poor cockpit discipline in that the crew did not follow prescribed procedure.

+The NTSB concluded that nonessential discussion during critical phases of flight can distract pilots from their flying duties, such as instrument approach to landing, and recommended that the Federal Aviation Administration (FAA) establish rules and educate pilots to focus exclusively on flying tasks while operating at low altitudes.

+The NTSB also found that the crew's persistent attempt to visually identify the Carolina Skytower, which rose to an elevation of 1314 ft, or 340 ft above ground level (AGL), may have further distracted and confused them.
+The captain's failure to announce the required altitude callouts compounded the crew's nearly total lack of altitude awareness.